mindee/devrel/devrel/ownership.md

 ## SDKs

-Starting from now, the devrel team owns all the Mindee SDKs, which include the [Node.js](https://github.com/mindee/mindee-api-nodejs) and [Python](https://github.com/mindee/mindee-api-python) ones.
-In a near future, we will add programming languages or frameworks to the list of SDKs.
+The devrel team is responsible for the code and repository quality of all the Mindee SDKs, which include the [Node.js](https://github.com/mindee/mindee-api-nodejs) and [Python](https://github.com/mindee/mindee-api-python) ones.
+In a near future, we will add programming languages or frameworks to the list of available SDKs.

 ## Slack Community